An all order exact result for the anomalous dimension of the scalar primary in Chern Simons Vector Models: Towards an all loop result

-While this result does not apply to the case of spin-$0$, it serves as an inspiration for our conjecture.
-One might be tempted to ``analytically continue'' the expressions for $a_s$ and $b_s$ in \cite{Giombi:2016zwa}, to $s=0$, using
+Note that unlike the higher spin operators the $j_0$ operator is not a conserved current at large-$N$ and hence, the above result does not apply to the case of spin-$0$.
+However, it serves as an inspiration for our conjecture.
+Naively, one might be tempted to ``analytically continue'' the expressions for $a_s$ and $b_s$ in \cite{Giombi:2016zwa}, to $s=0$, using

 resulting in